 As the word anthropogeny implies, the primary goal of CARTA is to “explore and explain the origins of the human phenomenon.”
 In other words, finding the answers to the two age-old questions regarding humans:

 CARTA is a virtual organization formed in order to promote transdisciplinary research into human origins, drawing on methods from a number of traditional disciplines spanning the humanities, social, biomedical, biological, computational & engineering and physical & chemical sciences.

 *Anthropogeny: The investigation of the origin of man (humans) Oxford English Dictionary, 2006.
-(1839 HOOPER Med.
-Dict., Anthropogeny, the study of the generation of man.)
+First used in 1839 edition of Hooper's Med.
+Dict. and defined as "the study of the generation of man."